 Canmore

-Canmore is only an hour away from Calgary along the highway and the gateway to the great Canadian outdoors.
+Canmore is only an hour away from Calgary along the highway and is the gateway to any incredible Canadian Rockies Trip.
 We parked up at the Safeway and walked into the old western-style town along a pleasant river walk.
 The town has a charming feel and is not overly crowded.
 There are some free toilets in the centre for reference and plenty of shops to explore.
-We stopped for lunch at the popular Communitea Cafe for wraps with popcorn which was tasty.
-We only spent an hour in Canmore as we were excited to arrive in Banff but would love to spend a week hiking and doing outdoor activities.
+We stopped for lunch at the popular Communitea Cafe for wraps with popcorn, which was tasty.
+We only spent an hour in Canmore as we were excited to arrive in Banff, but we would love to spend a week hiking and doing outdoor activities.

 Banff

 Half an hour down the road is the world-famous town of Banff.
-The hub of Banff National Park and the most popular base to explore the National Park and Lake Louise area.
+The hub of Banff National Park and the most popular base to explore the National Park and the Lake Louise area.
 There is an abundance of shops, restaurants and bars throughout the town to keep you entertained.
+In hindsight, Banff was my favourite destination on our Canadian Rockies Road Trip.

 Lake Louise Sunrise

-One of our most eagerly anticipated days was the day trip to Lake Louise.
+One of our most eagerly anticipated days of the Canadian Rockies Trip was the day exploring around Lake Louise.
 We did not have a reservation for the shuttle bus and decided against public transport or a private tour.
 Instead, we woke at 4:30 to drive along a pitch-black highway to get to the First-Come First Served Car-Park next to Lake Louise.
-It was one of our favourite moments of the trip of watching sunrise over Lake Louise.
+It was one of our favourite moments of the trip, watching the sunrise over Lake Louise.
 Remember to wrap up warm as it’s rather cold even in the Summer months.

 Mount St Piran

 After sunrise, we planned to make the most of our parking and do a rather long day hike.
-Originally we planned to hike Sentinel Pass via Larch Valley but this was restricted with minimum groups of 4 required due to bear activity.
-Instead, we had a pretty special back-up hike planned of climbing Mount St. Piran from Lake Louise.
+Originally, we planned to hike Sentinel Pass via Larch Valley, but this was restricted to a minimum group of 4 required due to bear activity.
+Instead, we had a pretty special backup hike planned of climbing Mount St. Piran from Lake Louise.

 Plain of 6 Glaciers